 Eventually, Jenny’s credit card company reversed the charges.
-Regardless, she posted her version of hot-tub-gate on Ripoff Report, which butchered the spa company’s bottom line, so it sued Jenny for defamation.
+Regardless, she posted her version of hot-tub-gate on Ripoff Report, which butchered the spa company’s bottom line.

 Winning A Customer Review Lawsuit: Required Proof

-It’s not easy for businesses to win defamation lawsuits over online reviews.
-Protecting free speech rights is a national solemnity.
+Winning online review defamation cases isn’t easy.
+After all, free speech is a national solemnity.
 As such, slander and libel plaintiffs must present undeniable proof of the following:

 - Falsity: Small mistakes don’t cut it.
-To win a defamation lawsuit, the problematic statement under review must be a demonstratively false statement of fact — and the plaintiff must prove its *untruthiness*.
+To win a defamation lawsuit, the problematic statement must be a demonstratively false statement of fact — and the plaintiff must prove its *untruthiness*.

 - Harm: In most cases, businesses that file customer review lawsuits must demonstrate that the lie had a direct, financial impact on their bottom lines.

-- Negligence: Proving harm and falsity still isn’t enough to win an online trade libel lawsuit.
+- Negligence: Proving harm and falsity still isn’t enough to win a trade libel lawsuit.
 Plaintiffs must also convince a judge or jury that the plaintiff a) didn’t engage in enough fact checking before publishing or b) knew the statement was false but posted it anyway.

-Before moving forward with an online review claim, really think about the situation.
+Before moving forward with an online review claim, think about the situation.
 Can you prove all of the above?
 Or, did your adversary simply write a negative opinion?
-If it’s the latter, you may want to consider marketing options, to restore your reputation, instead of legal options.
+If it’s the latter, you may want to consider marketing options to restore your reputation instead of legal options.

 Some defamation lawsuits are laugh-inducing; others fall into the “on-a-very-special-episode” category.
-And at times, a libel lawsuit surfaces that makes you cringe.
-Entertainment wrestler, turned Minnesota Governor, turned conspiracy theorist Jesse Ventura’s lawsuit against Chris Kyle — a highly decorated Air, Sea and Land special ops (SEAL) solider — falls into the cringe-worthy camp.
+And then there are the libel lawsuits that make you cringe.
+Entertainment wrestler, turned Minnesota Governor, turned conspiracy theorist Jesse Ventura’s lawsuit against Chris Kyle — a highly decorated Air, Sea and Land special ops (SEAL) solider — probably falls into the latter.

 Jesse Ventura Sued Chris Kyle